andrewshumway/fusion-ext/README.md

 It can be used to back up, restore, or migrate a Fusion App.

 #### Release Notes:
+ * 29 Aug 2018 Initial release
-15 Oct 2018 - Add the `relatedObjects=false` flag when using PUT on collections in order to avoid extra Profile and Pipeline creation.
+ * 15 Oct 2018 - Add the `relatedObjects=false` flag when using PUT on collections in order to avoid extra Profile and Pipeline creation.
 Also add `--ignoreExternal` arg to `putApp.py` allowing an import to skip external collection config.
-This is handy for environments where external collections are not created and maintained by Fusion.
+This can be used to avoid creation and configset update for external collections which may not be maintained via Fusion.
-29 Aug 2018 Initial release
+ * 15 Nov 2018  Add support in `putApp` for declaring a varFile containing replacement tokens usefull in password injection.

 ### ./javascript
 The javascript directory contains sample Index and Query Pipeline JavaScript stages